-5.5.1 Settlement Boundaries have historically been used by this Authority to define built up areas and the wider countryside.
+5.5.1 Settlement Boundaries have historically been used by South Derbyshire District Council to define built up areas and the wider countryside.
 Since the previous South Derbyshire Local Plan was adopted in 1998 significant growth has taken place across the District and many settlements have experienced major change, whilst others have seen very little change.
 Acknowledging this fact, the Council committed to review settlement boundaries through the LP2 whilst preparing the Part 1 Local Plan which would allow for the boundaries to take account of any allocations made where appropriate.

 - 5.5.2 Defining where development is acceptable in principle is an important mechanism for providing some certainty about where housing and other growth will be supported (subject to wider amenity considerations).
 It will be used to inform development management decisions for the life of the Plan and is a key part of the Plan-led system.
 Hence, it is important that the Council's preferred approach is justified through a robust evidence-base and subject to appropriate consultation.
-In light of this, it was considered important to identify alternative approaches to managing growth and subject these to Sustainability Appraisal.
+In light of this, it was considered important to identify alternative approaches to managing growth and subject these to SA.
 Having considered the possible ways in which development can be managed in the future the Council has identified a number of broad options which it considers represent reasonable alternatives.
 These are as follows: - Option 1: Define settlement boundaries for all nucleated settlements regardless of size and only allow development within the boundary subject to exceptions in line with the NPPF - Option 2: Apply Settlement boundaries to Urban Areas and Key Service Villages and use criteria based policies to determine the acceptability of development elsewhere - Option 3: Don't define settlement boundaries and consider all new developments on its merits according to criteria based policies in the Plan

 5.5.3 A total of 31 responses were received regarding this policy.
 No consultation comments were received regarding alternative ways of controlling development in the Countryside that should be subject to sustainability appraisal.
-Generally there was support for the policy, although a number of responses considered that the exact wording required amending to provide either a greater or a lesser degree of protection in the countryside.
+Generally there was support for the policy, although a number of responses considered that the exact wording to be included in BNE5 required amending to provide either a greater or a lesser degree of protection in the countryside.
+This issue was further discussed during the Examination in Public held in April 2017 and policy SDT1 has been subject to a number of revisions to address comments during the presubmission consultation.
+An updated appraisal of this Policy can be seen in section 6 of this report.

-5.5.4 These options have been identified by the Planning Policy team following a review of approaches to defining settlements based on previous approaches used by the South Derbyshire District Council as well as a consideration of alternatives used by other planning Authorities.
+5.5.4 These options have been identified by the Planning Policy team following a review of approaches to defining settlements based on previous approaches used by the South Derbyshire District Council as well as a consideration of alternatives used by other planning authorities.
 An option to not define settlement boundaries (highlighted at Section 4 of Appendix A of December 2015 LP2 Consultation) but instead control development through the use of criteria based policy has also been identified as Option 3.
 Option 2 is a combination of option 1 and 3, with settlement boundaries only being applied to larger settlements such as urban areas or key service villages.
-The Authority would welcome any comments on the options identified and whether additional reasonable options to determine where housing development and other types of urban development should be supported in principle.